The Walt Disney Company: History

-1921–1934: Founding, Oswald the Lucky Rabbit, Mickey Mouse, and Silly Symphonies
+1923–1927: Founding and Winkler Pictures

 Walt Disney (left) and his brother Roy O. Disney (right) co-founded the Disney Brothers Cartoon Studio in 1923, which later became the Walt Disney Company.

 In 1921, American animators Walt Disney and Ub Iwerks founded Laugh-O-Gram Studio in Kansas City, Missouri.
-Iwerks and Disney went on to create short films at the studio.
+A ragtag team of animators led by Disney went on to create numerous short films at the studio.
 The final one, in 1923, was entitled Alice's Wonderland and depicted child actress Virginia Davis interacting with animated characters.
 While Laugh-O-Gram's shorts were popular in Kansas City, the studio went bankrupt in 1923 and Disney moved to Los Angeles, to join his brother Roy O. Disney, who was recovering from tuberculosis.
 Shortly after Walt's move, New York film distributor Margaret J. Winkler purchased Alice's Wonderland, which began to gain popularity.
-Disney signed a contract with Winkler for $1,500 to create six series of Alice Comedies, with an option for two more six-episode series.
+Disney signed a contract with Winkler Pictures for $1,500 to create six series of Alice Comedies, with an option for two more six-episode series.
 Walt and Roy Disney founded Disney Brothers Cartoon Studio on October 16, 1923, to produce the films.
-In January 1926, the Disney's moved into a new studio on Hyperion Street and the studio's name was changed to Walt Disney Studio.
+In January 1926, the Disneys moved into a new studio on Hyperion Street and the studio's name was changed to Walt Disney Studio.

-One of Disney's first animated characters Oswald the Lucky Rabbit, which Disney regained the rights to in 2006.
-The initial run of Oswald shorts by Disney has entered the public domain as of January 1, 2024.
+One of Disney's first animated characters, Oswald the Lucky Rabbit, which Disney regained the rights to in 2006.
+The initial run of Oswald shorts by Disney entered the public domain in 2024.

-After producing Alice films over the next 4 years, Winkler handed the role of distributing the studio's shorts to her husband, Charles Mintz.
+The Walt Disney Studio at the time solely handled animation services, while all other aspects of production were handled by Winkler Pictures; Winkler eventually dropped their distribution services, as her husband Charles Mintz and brother George Winkler took over as producers, finding a distributor in Universal Pictures.
 In 1927, Mintz asked for a new series, and Disney created his first series of fully animated shorts, starring a character named Oswald the Lucky Rabbit.
 The series was produced by Winkler Pictures and distributed by Universal Pictures.
-The Walt Disney Studios completed 26 Oswald shorts.
+In 1928, Disney and Mintz entered into a contract dispute, with Disney asking for a larger fee, while Mintz sought to reduce the price.
+Disney discovered Universal Pictures owned the intellectual property rights to Oswald, and Mintz threatened to produce the shorts without him if he did not accept the reduction in payment.
+After Disney declined and returned to Los Angeles, Mintz hired a majority of Disney's animators into his in-house studio, most of whom were tired of Disney's ineffective leadership.
+A few employees, including Iwerks and Les Clark.
+Before their departure, 26 Oswald films were completed with Disney's involvement.